Trio LS-77 Review

 Current UK Price: £50 to £150 for a pair

-I have to say – not everyone will be able to appreciate the look of LS-77s.
+Not everyone will be able to appreciate the look of LS-77s.
 White speaker cones against black enclosures look very 80s.
 But, I like them a lot.
-I always liked the look of speakers like Yamaha NS-1000 or JBL L100; and Trio LS-77 remind me of both of these.
+I always liked the look of speakers like Yamaha NS-1000 or JBL L100; and Trio LS-77 remind me of both.

-With an exception of couple of models, Japanese speakers do not have a very good reputation in the UK.
+With an exception of a couple of models, Japanese speakers do not have a very good reputation in the UK.
 I personally do not believe that country of origin has anything to do with the sound of the speakers.
 So trying to stay away from any stereotyping I’ve commenced my test.
-First thing that I’ve noticed about these Trio LS-77 was the efficiency – a lot better that what we can see from majority of modern speakers.
-But nothing comes for free and high efficiency and relatively small cabinet volume meant that the bass was not going to go very low.
+First thing that I’ve noticed about these Trio LS-77 was the efficiency.
+It seemed lot higher than what I experienced with majority of modern speakers.
+However, nothing comes for free.
+High efficiency and a relatively small cabinet volume, meant that the bass was not going to go very low.

-All of these attributes combined mean that when it gets to the more ’emotional’ stuff that requires engagement, Trio LS-77 really struggle.
-This is also the reason why I struggled to write this review… it’s really hard to force yourself to critically listen if you don’t like what you are hearing.
+All of these means that when it gets to the more ’emotional’ stuff that requires engagement, Trio LS-77 really struggle.
+This is also the reason why I struggled to write this review… it’s really hard to force yourself to spend long time listening if you don’t quite like what you are hearing.

 Trio LS-77 are not the most engaging speakers and can sound flat at times.
 Very good attack though.
 Good if your are on a tight budget and can pick them up for £50.
 If I was to keep these for myself, it would only be for collector’s purposes.